Masoule/OVOX/README.md

 }
 ```

-In order to render a separate waveform for each track on the index page, each track component generates its own waveform id.
+In order to render a separate waveform for every track on index page, each track component generates its own waveform id.

 ```Javascript
 <div className='track-waveform' id={`waveform-${track.id}`}></div>